mcbuddy/testivai-visual-regression/memory-bank/activeContext.md

 ## Current Work Focus

 The testivAI Visual Regression project has successfully evolved from a monorepo architecture to include a comprehensive, interactive HTML report system.
-The project now features a professional visual regression dashboard inspired by Allure reports, with Git short SHA-based history management and client-side interactivity.
+The project now features a professional visual regression dashboard inspired by Allure reports, with Git short SHA-based history management, client-side interactivity, and an enhanced approvals system.

 **Enhanced Project Structure:**
 ```